 This Act may be cited as the Parks and Reserves Act 1895 1.

-2. Interpretation
+[Section 1 amended by No. 60 of 1947 s.
+2.]

+2. Terms used in this Act

 In this Act the following expressions shall bear the meanings in this section assigned to them respectively, unless the context otherwise requires, or another meaning is expressly assigned —

-“authorized person” in relation to any land placed under the control of a Board, or any by-laws made by a Board, means —
+“authorised person” in relation to any land placed under the control of a Board, or any by-laws made by a Board, means —

 (a) any member of the Police Force;